Your weather: Thunderstorm watch over Auckland as snowy winter blast hits in the south

 Aucklanders are waking under the cloud of possible thunderstorms as the Queen's Birthday wintry weekend blast begins to hit.

-Auckland was struck by several rounds of heavy rain early this morning and the downpours are cuasing woes for motorists heading to work.
+Auckland was struck by several rounds of heavy rain early this morning and the downpours are causing woes for motorists heading to work.

-A crash on the Southern Motorway just afer 7am was blocking a citybound lane at Takanini and a crash was reported on State Highway 1 between Warkworth and Puhoi.
+A crash on the Southern Motorway just after 7am was blocking a citybound lane at Takanini and a crash was reported on State Highway 1 between Warkworth and Puhoi.

 Elsewhere snow has been falling on the mountains while the West Coast has had heavy rain.